-Bringing great southwest flavours to classic 3-bean salad.
-A great twist on a classic and perfect for your Summer BBQs!
+Bringing great southwest flavours to classic 3-bean salad, this Southwest 3-Bean Salad is great twist on a classic and perfect for your Summer BBQs!

-I love classic 3-Bean salad, but I’m always open to a little twist on a classic.
-This Southwest 3-Bean Salad brings the flavours of the southwest with a bit of cumin and lime to the bean salad marinade and adds black beans and cilantro to the mix, as well.
+This Southwest 3 Bean Salad brings the flavours of the southwest with a bit of cumin and lime to the bean salad marinade and adds black beans and cilantro to the mix, as well.
 It’s absolutely delicious and a nice change from the usual.

 This salad is also great for those of you who have a garden full of yellow wax beans to use up!
 That said, if you aren’t a gardener or you’re not feeling boiling fresh beans, go right ahead and use a can of drained, chopped yellow beans here instead.

 Ingredients and Substitutions

 Beans – this recipe uses 3 cans of canned beans – kidney beans, black beans and yellow beans.
 You could certainly use canned green beans, if you like, or swap up any of the canned beans to your taste.

 - As written, this recipe uses just enough marinating liquid to flavour the beans.
 If you are used to a bean salad with a lot of marinade, go ahead and double the dressing.